Shalika Aurelia: Club career

+In 2025, Aurelia joined Makati F.C. of the PFF Women's League in the Philippines.
+And on July 10, 2025, it was officially announced that Shalika Aurelia Viandrisa has signed with Kelana United in Malaysia National Women's League, joining fellow Indonesian Viny Silfianus in the squad.

 International career

 Having represented Indonesia at under-16 level, Aurelia made her debut for the senior team in 2019.
 She represented Jakarta at the 2021 Pekan Olahraga Nasional.
 Aurelia was called up for the final 2022 AFC Women's Asian Cup squad.